fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+There is something about humility that appeals to my ego.
+  Augustine

 You can easily judge the character of a man by how he treats those who can do nothing for him.
   Johann Wolfgang von Goethe